godsarmy/pterm-tetris/README.md

-# TETRIS Game in Go with pterm
+# TETRIS Game in Golang with pterm

-A terminal-based TETRIS game implemented in Go using the pterm library for terminal rendering.
+A TUI TETRIS game implemented in Golang with [pterm](https://github.com/pterm/pterm) library for terminal rendering.

-This project follows the [Standard Go Project Layout](https://github.com/golang-standards/project-layout).

 ## Features